In Wuhan, last-minute shopping and a return to normal on Lunar New Year eve

 The city’s recovery has drawn close scrutiny, with video images of a crowded music rave in a swimming pool making global headlines in August.

-But for merchants at its wet markets, such as Wu Xiuhong, the effects of the shutdown still linger.
+But for some merchants at the city’s wet markets, which sell live produce, the effects of the shutdown still linger.

-Daily sales at Wu’s store, which sells nuts, have halved this year from their usual figure of 40,000 yuan ($6,200) ahead of the Lunar New Year holiday, she said.
+Shopkeeper Wu Xiuhong said daily sales at her store selling nuts have halved this year from their usual figure of 40,000 yuan ($6,200) ahead of the Lunar New Year holiday.

 “It’s depressing,” she added.
 “This year is too terrible.
 We usually have 10 staff but this year we can handle the store with only four.”